Tim Winton: Personal life

 Winton has lived in Italy, France, Ireland and Greece, but currently lives in Western Australia.
 He met his wife Denise when they were children at school.
 When he was 18 and recovering from a car accident, they reconnected as she was a student nurse.
 They married when Winton was 21 and she was 20, and had three children together.
-They live on the coast north of Perth.

-Winton’s younger brother, Andrew Winton, is a musician and a high school chaplain.
+Winton's younger brother, Andrew Winton, is a musician and a high school chaplain.
 His younger sister is Sharyn O'Neill, who in 2018 became the Public Sector Commissioner of Western Australia, after 12 years as Director General of the WA Education Department.

 As his fame has grown, Winton has guarded his and his family's privacy.
 He rarely speaks in public yet he is known as "an affable, plain-speaking man of unaffected intelligence and deep emotions."

 Reception and honours

-In 1995, Winton's The Riders was shortlisted for the Booker Prize for Fiction, as was his 2002 book, Dirt Music.
-The former is currently being adapted for film, while Dirt Music (film) was released in 2019.
+In 1995, Winton's The Riders was shortlisted for the Booker Prize for Fiction, as was his 2001 book, Dirt Music.
+A film version, also called Dirt Music, was released in 2019.
 He has won many other prizes, including the Miles Franklin Award a record four times: for Shallows (1984), Cloudstreet (1992), Dirt Music (2002) and Breath (2009).
 Cloudstreet regularly appears in lists of Australia's best-loved novels.

 All his books are still in print and have been published in eighteen different languages.
 His work has also been successfully adapted for stage, screen and radio.
 On the publication of his novel, Dirt Music, he collaborated with broadcaster Lucky Oceans to produce a compilation CD, Dirt Music – Music for a Novel.

+Winton has been named a Living Treasure by the National Trust and awarded the Centenary Medal for service to literature and the community.
+In 2023, Winton was awarded the ABIA Lloyd O'Neil Award for outstanding service to the Australian book industry.
+Curtin University has named a lecture theatre in his honour.

-The Tim Winton Young Writers Award, sponsored annually since 1993 by the City of Subiaco, recognizes young writers in the Perth metropolitan area.
+The Tim Winton Young Writers Award, sponsored annually since 1993 by the City of Subiaco, recognises young writers in the Perth metropolitan area.
 It is open to short story writers of primary school and secondary school age.
 Three compilations have been published: Destination Unknown (2001) Life Bytes (2002), and Hatched: Celebrating Twenty Years of the Tim Winton Award for Young Writers (2013).
 The latter features the winning story from each year of the award from 1993 to 2012.
 Winton is the patron of the competition.

-Winton has been named a Living Treasure by the National Trust and awarded the Centenary Medal for service to literature and the community.
-He is patron of the Tim Winton Award for Young Writers sponsored by the City of Subiaco, Western Australia.
-Curtin University has named a lecture theatre in his honour.
+Winton was appointed as an Officer of the Order of Australia in the 2023 King's Birthday Honours for "distinguished service to literature as an author and novelist, to conservation, and to environmental advocacy".